real-logic/aeron/aeron-archiver/README.md

  notification messages specified in the codec.
  - Requests channel: this allows clients to initiate replay or queries conversations with the archiver.
-Conversations have a conversationId sent on the intiating request.
-The conversationId is expected to be managed by the clients and is offered as a means for clients to track multiple concurrent conversations.
-A conversation will typically involve the archiver sending data back on a reply channel specified by the client.
+Conversations have a conversationId sent on the initiating request.
+The correlationId is expected to be managed by the clients and is offered as a means for clients to track multiple concurrent requests.
+A request will typically involve the archiver sending data back on a reply channel specified by the client.

 Notifications
 ----

-Start/Stop Archive Interaction
+Start/Stop Recording Interaction
 ----

-Start/Abort Archive Replay Interaction
+Start/Abort Replay Interaction
 ----

-Query Archive Descriptors
+Query Recording Descriptors
 ----

 Persisted Format
 =====
 The Archiver is backed by 3 file types, all of which are expected to reside in the __archiver folder__.

- -  Index (one per archive folder): The index contains fixed size (4k) records of archive descriptors.
+ -  Catalog (one per archive folder): The catalog contains fixed size (4k) records of archive descriptors.
 The descriptors can be queried as described above.
-Each descriptor is 4k aligned, and the __stream instance id__ is a simple sequence, which means lookup is a straight dead reconning operation.
+Each descriptor is 4k aligned, and the __recording id__ is a simple sequence, which means lookup is a straight dead reconning operation.
 See the codec fo full descriptor details.
- - Archive Metadata (one per stream instance): This is a duplicate of the data kept in the index, but the file is memory mapped and updated on the go while recording.
+ - Recording Metadata (one per recorded stream): This is a duplicate of the data kept in the catalog, but the file is memory mapped and updated on the go while recording.
- - Archive Data (many per stream instance): This is where the recorded data is kept.
+ - Recording Data (many per recorded stream): This is where the recorded data is kept.

  Usage
  ===